AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 where:
 - $v_f$: terminal velocity of water in drive pipe
 - $v_o$: initial velocity of water ($v_o$ is zero in the head tank)
+- $\Delta t$: time period in which water is being pumped into the air chamber (waste valve pressure exceeds air chamber pressure)

 ### Pressure Cycles Analysis